jingxianlau/tk-sic-microbit/README.md

 ## Controlling the Garden

-Once you've connected your micro\:bit to the simulation and initialized the UI, you can start controlling the devices:
+Once you've connected your micro:bit to the simulation and initialized the UI, you can start controlling the devices:

 ### UI Interaction